Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 These provide 8 CPUs and 32 Gb of memory giving a total capacity of 24 CPUs and 96 Gb of memory.

-> In the production deployment of the OBA additional nodes will be required in order to segregate workloads.
-Please refer to the [deployment guide](/docs/deployment) for more details.
+> In the production deployment of the Axway Open Banking additional nodes will be required in order to segregate workloads.

 #### Ingress Controller